WordPress Theme Options Page in Admin Menu

 Understand the function parameters:

-• page_title: String to show title of page.
+- page_title: String to show the title of page.

-• capability: The capability of user required to access this page.
+- capability: The capability of the user required to access this page.

-• callback_function: A function to render HTML content of page.
+- callback_function: A function to render the HTML content of the page.

-We will create a theme-options.php file which will contain code to add the page to sidebar.
-We will include this file to functions.php Steps to add a sub-menu page under "Appearance" main menu.
+We will create a theme-options.php file that will contain code to add the page to the sidebar.
+We will include this file in the theme's functions.php file.
+Steps to add a sub-menu page under the "Appearance" main menu.

-• Render HTML form in callback render_theme_options function we provided.
+- Render the HTML form in the callback

-• Add bootstrap CSS and JS using wp_enqueue_style and wp_enqueue_script hooks.
+render_theme_optionsfunction we provided. - Add bootstrap CSS and JS using the

 theme-options.php